 Good employees become disengaged when they don’t trust that management is making the right decisions––which is exactly what happens when HQ or corporate has no way to communicate with employees on the front lines.
 We’re living the era of call-out culture and technological advancements.
 Top-down reporting, while effective in the past, doesn’t leave room for the agility necessary to succeed in today’s retail world.

 Trust that your employees have valuable information about your business.
 If you aren’t on the ground floor, it’s easy to miss out on real-world insights such as consumer sentiment about recent initiatives, sales fluctuations, ebbs and flows in store traffic, and more.

 The way that you communicate with your employees (and your customers) needs to evolve as your organization scales.
-A collaborative calendar and instant messaging platform can help you directly communicate with employees from multiple stores.
+A collaborative calendar and instant messaging platform can help you directly communicate with employees from multiple stores and limit miscommunication in retail.
 The employees you verify can interface with you directly, so you always know what’s happening on your store floor.

 Reason #3.
 Managers Give Employees Conflicting Directives

 Anyone who has worked in a retail store knows the negative impact that this phenomenon can have on employee morale.
 When your floor manager is giving employees a different directive than your store manager, and your store manager is giving them a different directive than you did in the training video, it’s only a matter of time before even your best employees begin to feel like they just can’t win.